 A Rich Combination, Serignan and Beziers

 CRAC has another museum located in the town of Serignan, its colorful glass walls make it very hard to miss that it also houses different displays and exhibitions, many local artists work is featured.
 In fact works by well known artist Dado can be found.
 Dado was very fond of the area.
 A visit to his studio can be arranged and offers a rare glimpse into his creative mind.
 In fact Dado’s studio was my favorite find on the trip.

+Fish in the market at Sete.
 Nearby is the historical city of Beziers where you can visit the Musee des Beaux-Arts de Beziers.
 The museum houses paintings from all periods giving you a chance to visit some other styles, it also has a section of contemporary works.

 Most interesting are the paintings collected by Jean Moulin, the famous resistance leader during WWII.
 In fact his cover during the war was as an art dealer.

 The city itself is a place to soak in the local lifestyle amongst history and a stroll along part of the Canal de Midi is highly recommended.
 The city’s cathedral was rebuilt after thousands of Cather where burned alive inside the old church.
 Todays peaceful Beziers had a very turbulent past.

 For a very peaceful repast a stay at the Chateau Hermitage de Combas in Servian is highly recommended.
 The Chateau is located amidst vineyards and stunning.
 The rooms are more like apartments with kitchens and full service.
 A great chance to hit a market and try the bounty, at the least great wine and cheeses.
 The grounds are meant for walking and make the perfect base for the whole area.